hkamran80/articles/markdown/articles/2022-06-15-automating-visualizer-and-thumbnail.md

 ### Adding Audio

-With the video's length dynamically changing depending on the length of the audio provided and the progress bar linked to the visualizer, we need a way to actually play the audio.
+With the video's length dynamically changing depending on the length of the audio provided and the progress bar linked to the visualizer, I needed a way to actually play the audio.
 Fortunately, Remotion makes this very easy with the `<Audio />` tag.
-To utilize this, we wrap the base `<AbsoluteFill />` tag with the shorthand of React Fragments, then add the `<Audio />` tag with the `src` prop set to use `staticFile`.
+To utilize this, I wrapped the base `<AbsoluteFill />` tag with the shorthand for React Fragments, then add the `<Audio />` tag with the `src` prop set to use `staticFile`.

 ```jsx
 <>